sunrise-choir/ssb-flumeview-sql/README.md

 Roughly 50% of the existing flume indexes.

+My Sqlite db is 379MB.

-My offset log is 598MB, my sqlite db is 379MB.
+My offset log is 598MB,

-My flumedb indexes are currently 771MB.
+My flumedb indexes are 771MB.

 ## Schema